ekeilty17/ekeilty17.github.io/_posts/billiards-collection/2025-01-01-the-1D-collision-of-billiard-balls.md

 ---
 layout:     post
-title:      "The Basic Physics of Billiards"
+title:      "The 1D Physics of Billiards"
-date:       2024-03-24
+date:       2025-01-01
 categories: blog billiards
 permalink:  ":categories/:title/"
 series:     billiards
 tags:       billiards, physics, pool
+draft:      true
 ---

 <!-- This is probably the best article for the full breakdown of a cueball collision: https://arxiv.org/html/2402.13258v1 -->